asabo/event-collector/README.md

 # Event Collector
-Event Collector is RESTful app in charge of collecting log events from different sources
+Event Collector is RESTful app in charge of collecting log events from different sources and store anomalies to a database.

+There are 2 ways application can be used.
+First, you can call java application passing it log file name and application will parse all logs in file, or you can spin up REST service application an feed logs one by one using REST interface.

 tools

 `java`
 `maven`

 building app: